eparlato/christmas-lights-kata/christmas-lights-backlog.md

 * on a 2x2 grid, the command now is in the form "turn on 0,0 to 0,1"

 #### Story 3 - several lights

+### Notes

+It took two hours to build the walking skeleton